Forbidden-Duck/super-mongo/README.md

 ### Connection Settings

-You can use a plain string (i.e. `mongodb://username:password@address:port/host`), however, you can use an object
+You can use a plain string (i.e. `mongodb://username:password@address:port/host`), or, you can use an object

 ```ts
 {